simonpf/inverse_theory_exercise_b/README.md

     where

     -   `y_database`: Matrix containing the simulated observations along its rows.
-    -   `x_database`: Vetor containing the corresponding IWP values (or any other quantity you may want to retrieve).
+    -   `x_database`: Vector containing the corresponding IWP values (or any other quantity you may want to retrieve).
     -   `s_o`: Matrix containing the covariance matrix \(\mathbf{S}_o\) describing
         the observation uncertainty.